terabyte128/terabyte128.github.io/zz_contact_me.md

 <br>
 I'm also on GitHub as [terabyte128](https://github.com/terabyte128).
 <br><br>
-Currently, I'm located in the Seattle, WA area (attending the University of Washington).
+Currently, I'm located in the Seattle, WA area.